kencx/homelab/docs/src/getting_started.md

 $ ansible-playbook main.yml
 ```

-The playbook will perform the following idempotently:
+The playbook will perform the following:

 1. Create a root and intermediate CA for Vault
 2. Configure Vault to use new CA